-In NC, you automatically get back your right to vote once you are no longer incarcerated.
-If you are on probation/parole/post-release for a felony conviction, you can register and vote like any eligible voter.
-You don’t need a special document that says your rights are restored.
-Please call our Hotline at 888-OUR-VOTE for the latest rules.
-Learn more at: demnc.co/notlockedout
+In NC, you automatically get back your right to vote once you have completed your sentence, including probation, post-release supervision, and parole.
+Fines, fees, and restitution alone do not make you ineligible to vote.
+You just register and vote like any eligible voter, and you don’t need a special document that says your rights are restored.
+Please call 877-880-VOTE for the latest rules.
+Learn more at: demnc.co/notlockedout.

 If you have outstanding monetary obligations (fines, fees, restitution) and that’s led to extended probation, parole, or post-release supervision, you can still vote.